Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Network Asset Congestion Model

 \subsubsection{Average category profiles}

-Group 3 contains 30 different types of profile categories: two energy-behavioural categories for which no smart meter data is available (otherwise they would be placed in group 1); 20 categories based on a classification of economic activities in which large unmonitored customers fall; and eight categories based on a classification of grid connection ratings, used for the small amount of exceptional customers which are not part of any other categorisation.
-The common trait of this diverse group is that all customers which fall in it are modelled by scaled average category profiles derived from the described categorisations.
+\emph{Group 3} contains 30 different types of profile categories: two energy-behavioural categories for which no smart meter data is available (otherwise they would be placed in group 1); 20 categories based on a classification of economic activities in which large unmonitored customers fall; and eight categories based on a classification of grid connection ratings, used for the few not otherwise categorised customers.
+The common trait of this diverse group is that all customers in it are modelled by scaled average category profiles derived from the described categorisations.
 The share of this group in overall consumption is rather low, therefore the use of average category profiles is deemed acceptable.